Florida voter registration guide

 - Print, date, and sign the form.
 If you do not have a printer, you can print the form out at any local library.
 If you do not have a stamp, you can buy one from any grocery store: just ask the cashier to sell you one.

 - Mail your voter registration form to the mailing address below.
 For faster delivery, send the form directly to your local election office.

-- Your voter registration form must be postmarked 29 days before Election Day
+- Your voter registration form must be received 29 days before Election Day .

 Florida in-person voter registration

 - Contact your local election office to find where to register to vote in person.